luizassano/spotify-clone-teste/README.md

 ## Description

-Backend developers will work on multiple projects to solve hard backend problems using Javascript, Nodejs, Express, MongoDB, Postgres, Python and AWS.
+Backend developers will work on multiple projects to solve hard backend problems using Javascript, Nodejs, Express, MYsQL, , Python and AWS.
 They will deploy all these projects using these tools: Docker, ECS, GitHub Actions.

 ## Backend requirements